yast/yast-installation/doc/control-file.md

 -   (string) *packages*

-    List of packages (whitespace-separated) that identify and verify which desktop has been selected by user (or automatically).
-These packages are *not* selected for installation by Yast, use *patterns* for that.
+    List of packages (whitespace-separated) that identify and verify which desktop was selected by the user (or automatically).
+These packages are *not* selected for installation by Yast; use *patterns* for that.

 -   (integer) *order*

-    Numeric order or the desktop in Desktop Selection dialog.
+    Numeric order of the desktop in the Desktop Selection dialog.
 Number *1* is reserved for major desktops that are displayed with description (*description\_id* is required).
 If the very same *order* is used for more than one desktops, they are sorted alphabetically.

 -   (string) *patterns*

-    Patterns to select for a particular desktop (whitespace-separated).
+    Software patterns to select for a particular desktop (whitespace-separated).
-    These patterns are **optional** and will not be reported as an error by the software proposal in case of missing.
+    These patterns are **optional** and will not be reported as an error by the software proposal if missing.

 -   (string) *icon*

-    Icon used in Desktop Selection dialog, just a name of an icon from
+    Icon used in Desktop Selection dialog.
+This is just the name of an icon from
-    \$current\_theme/icons/64x64/apps/ directory, without *.png* suffix.
+    \$current\_theme/icons/64x64/apps/ directory, without the *.png* suffix.

 -   (string) *description\_id*

-    Text ID used for desktop selection label.
+    Text ID used for the desktop selection label.

 ### System Roles

 System Roles, if defined in the control file, are presented during the first stage of the installation.
-The user will select one of them and they will affect the proposed configuration of Partitioning and Software.
+The user will select one of them, and they will affect the proposed configuration of partitioning and software.
-It also allows to modify configuration of Systemd Services.
+It also allows to modify the configuration of systemd services.

 A role can also define additional dialogs that are shown when a given role is selected.
 It is a common installation dialog with *Abort*, *Cancel* and *Next* buttons.
 It supports and uses all parameters from the **GetInstArgs** module.
-When going back, it will first show the last additional dialog and when going back through all additional dialogs, it will show again the roles selection.
+When going back, it will first show the last additional dialog; when going back through all additional dialogs, it will show the roles selection again.

-System roles by default preselect first defined entry unless user set it.
+System roles by default preselect the first defined entry, unless the user sets it.
 If the first role has an attribute *no_default* then no role will be preselected.